nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >
 > **⚠️Warnings:**
->- If you include a name in `[NAME1 NAME2 ...]` that already exists in the group specified by `[GROUP_ID]`, only one instance of this person will be stored in the session.
+>- If you include a name in `[NAME1 NAME2 ...]` that already exists in the group specified by `[GROUP_ID]`, only one instance of this person is stored in the session.
 >- Example: Where the group specified by `/gid` consists of Alice and Bob and the arguments of `/pl` includes Alice, only two names, Alice and Bob, would be saved.